 Security solutions have had to become more tailored, which has been made possible and more cost-effective through technological advances in the security equipment itself.

-Generally, most educational establishments have a moderate to a good level of security already in place; a good foundation to build upon you might say.
+Generally, most educational establishments have at least enough security in place to form a good foundation to build upon.
 Where they often struggle is in the number of independent old legacy systems installed.
-These systems have been added to overtime, sometimes as the school grows, with new systems added that are not compatible with what’s already on site.
-For the customer, this isn’t ideal as it doesn’t make effective use of what they already have and is frequently difficult to manage, thus compromising their level of protection.
+These systems have been added to overtime, sometimes as the school grows, with new systems added that are not compatible with what’s already in place.
+Such a setup is difficult to manage and can result in gaps, thus compromising their level of protection.

-A key area for improvement– and one we are frequently called to take on – is to try to bring all the technology into one integrated system to make it easy to manage and provide them with greater resilience.
-Wherever possible, we use existing on-site security equipment rather than rip it all out and start again, as budgets are tight and wouldn’t everyone prefer to spend the budget on equipping the school to better educate students?
-I know I would.
+A key area for improvement– and one we are frequently called to take on – is to try to bring all the technology into one integrated system to make it easy to manage and provide greater resilience.
+Wherever possible, we use existing on-site security equipment to reduce cost – we’d all prefer to see school budgets saved for equipping the school to educate students better.

 It’s also important to avoid equipment redundancy from a sustainability perspective.
-Sending CCTV cameras to landfill that are perfectly usable, but that may not be the latest model, is something we are all keen to avoid.
+Sending perfectly usable CCTV cameras to the landfill just because they aren’t the latest model is something we are all keen to avoid.

 As you might expect, the ability to integrate will depend on the age of that system.
-At STANLEY Security, we always send one of our system designers to site to check whether existing equipment is compatible for integration.
+At STANLEY Security, we always send an experienced system designer to site to check whether existing equipment is compatible with integration.
 In many cases, we can just enhance the existing technology in place, which reduces the cost and any disruption on-site.

 What are the most suitable security technologies for educational establishments?

-The most popular types of security systems within schools, colleges and universities are access control, video systems (CCTV or IP based systems) and emergency life safety systems such as fire alarms and emergency lockdown solutions.
+The most popular security systems within schools, colleges, and universities are access control, video systems (CCTV or IP-based systems), and emergency life safety systems such as fire alarms and emergency lockdown solutions.
 These types of systems can really make a difference in identifying and reacting to a problem.

-For maximum effectiveness, integration of these systems provides the very best solution.
+For maximum effectiveness, the integration of these systems provides the very best solution.
 So, for example, your access control system can give notifications to the camera that covers a door that has just been opened, enabling you to identify the person is who their tag says they are.
-Integrating the systems on to one platform is the key here; it makes those systems a lot simpler and more straightforward to use and doesn't become a hindrance.
+Integrating the systems onto one platform is the key here; it makes those systems simpler and more straightforward to use and doesn't become a hindrance.